sagemath/trac_to_gh/Issue 9983.md

 # Issue 9983: ECM fails to build on AIX 5.3 - A warning about linking a static library against a shared library

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9984

 Original creator: drkirkby